chef/chef-web-docs/chef_master/source/api_compliance.rst

 **Response**

-The response will return a |json| object similar to:
+The response will return a JSON object similar to:

 .. code-block:: javascript